Ddjalex/Temer-Php/replit.md

 ## Overview

 A dynamic real estate listing website built with PHP for Temer Properties.
 The application features a public-facing frontend for browsing properties and an admin dashboard for managing property listings.
-The system uses PHP 8.4 with JSON file-based storage and follows a clear separation between backend API and frontend presentation.
+The system uses PHP 8.4 with PostgreSQL database storage and follows a clear separation between backend API and frontend presentation.

 ## User Preferences